smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-The command line DEVICE and IPADDR parameters provided by the OpCon job start request (from the Script box parameters) are stored as temporary additions to the Agent\'s User Management master file using a record type of \'T\' (Temporary).
-Once these records have been used for the specific one-time job by the Telnet Exit Program they are immediately changed to type \'H\' (History) records.
+The command line DEVICE and IPADDR parameters provided by the OpCon job start request (from the Script box parameters) are stored as temporary additions to the Agent's User Management master file using a record type of 'T' (Temporary).
+Once these records have been used for the specific one-time job by the Telnet Exit Program they are immediately changed to type 'H' (History) records.

 The Operator Replay Logs function supports an alternate view using function key F10 to show the Device and IP Address that were assigned each Replay record.
-It is the type \'H\' records in the User Management master file that provide this Log view support data.
-Type \'H\' records are deleted by the LSAM\'s daily log file purge server job (LSAMNG) according to the LSAM Parameters daily log file retention period.
-The collection of Type \'H\' and type \'T\' (if any are active) records can also be viewed for each user by using function key F13=Use History from the User Management list display (LSAM sub-menu 4, menu option 1).
+It is the type 'H' records in the User Management master file that provide this Log view support data.
+Type 'H' records are deleted by the LSAM's daily log file purge server job (LSAMNG) according to the LSAM Parameters daily log file retention period.
+The collection of Type 'H' and type 'T' (if any are active) records can also be viewed for each user by using function key F13=Use History from the User Management list display (LSAM sub-menu 4, menu option 1).